Trust and Leadership

 Say what you mean and mean what you say.
 Make this statement a motto, to guide your thoughts, to guide your actions, to guide your life.
 Make promises and keep them—no excuses!
-Do not avoid making promises, this does more damage to relationships than people realize.
-Promises must be made, and they must be kept.
-Keep your promises simple, ensure you are promising something you can deliver, then deliver.
-Kept promises build reliability, build hope, strengthen all relationships, and leads to trust.
+Do not avoid making promises; this does more damage to relationships than people realize.
+Make and keep your commitments more often than not.
+Keep your promises simple, ensure you promise something you can deliver, then deliver.
+Kept promises build reliability, hope, strengthen all relationships, and leads to trust.

-Say no, when you mean no. It is better to just say no, even if it is for shallow or selfish reasons, than it is to commit and disappoint.
-By saying “no” right away you do not risk damaging whatever trust you have gained.
-Most likely you will gain respect from the person you say no to for being truthful even if it hurts their feelings.
+Say no, when you mean no. It is better to say no, even if it is for shallow or selfish reasons than it is to commit and disappoint.
+By saying “no” right away, you do not risk damaging whatever trust you have gained.
+Most likely, you will gain respect from the person you say no to for being truthful even if it hurts their feelings.

 Learn to repair trust

-Repairing damaged trust is a slow process requiring diligence, commitment and patience.
-Being untrustworthy, unreliable, noncommittal is a way of life, it is habitual—being trustworthy, reliable, committed is a way of life—it must become habitual.
+Repairing damaged trust is a slow process requiring diligence, commitment, and patience.
+Being untrustworthy, unreliable, and noncommittal is a way of life--it is habitual.
+Being trustworthy, reliable, and committed is a way of life—it must become habitual.
 What is most important is to stick to your changes and be predictable in your responses.
 Pick changes in areas you can maintain consistency.
 Punctuality and attendance are possibly the easiest ways to build trust.
-If you’ve been unreliable in punctuality and attendance previously then commit to being present and on-time.
+If you’ve been unreliable in punctuality and attendance previously, then commit to being present and on-time.
 It really is that simple.
-Cut out the excuses and put in the work to be where you are expected to be and/or be there on time.
+Cut out excuses and put in the work to be where you are expected to be and be there on time.

 Be truthful with yourself so you can be truthful with others.
-When there is no intention to be on time to something, or even show up, then don't say that you will.
+When you do not intend to be on time or even show up, then don’t say you will.
 That’s it!
 If you know you are not going to do those things, do not lead people to believe you will.
-When you know you will not provide support to a peer—don't say that you will.
+When you know you will not provide support to a peer—don’t say that you will.
 You hate the idea of joining a coworker carpool—then don’t join the carpool!

 It would be nice to have every workplace be a utopia of trust and safety but the truth is not at all the case.
 At some point in your career you will have to deal with untrustworthy coworkers, team members and bosses.
 So what can you do?